The TopCoW Challenge -- Topology-Aware Circle of Willis Segmentation for CT and MR Angiography: Methods

-The challenge data cohort was composed of patients admitted to the Stroke Center of the University Hospital Zurich (USZ) in 2018 and 2019.
-The inclusion criteria for the challenge data were: 1) both MRA and CTA scans were available for that patient; 2) at least the MRA or CTA allowed for an assessment of the CoW anatomy.
-The patients of the challenge cohort were admitted for or recovering from a stroke-related neurological disorder, including ischemic stroke, transient ischemic attack, stroke mimic, retinal infarct or amaurosis fugax, intracerebral hemorrhage, and cerebral sinus vein thrombosis.
+The TopCoW challenge cohort was composed of patients admitted to the Stroke Center of the University Hospital Zurich (USZ) in 2018 and 2019 with suspicion of stroke-related neurological conditions.
+The inclusion criteria for the TopCoW data were: 1) both MRA and CTA scans were available and in good quality for that patient; 2) at least the MRA or CTA allowed for an assessment of the CoW anatomy; 3) no large aneurysms inside the CoW region of interest (ROI); 4) certain rare CoW variants that could not be characterized by our 13 annotated CoW components were excluded.
+All TopCoW data were anonymized, defaced, re-oriented, and cropped to the braincase region.
+More information on the TopCoW dataset can be found in Supplementary Material, \ref{sec:data_cohort_suppl}-\ref{sec:notes2023dataupdate}.